 Bob Marley’s legacy continues to expand with the emergence of another Marley family reggae star-in-the-making: 24-year-old singer-songwriter Skip Marley.

 The younger Marley, who grew up in Miami and bears a striking resemblance to his grandfather, grew up observing his family’s dedication to the craft of music.
 “They [my family] are perfectionists,” says Marley.
 He sang onstage for the first time while on tour with his uncle Stephen, who encouraged him to sing the chorus of “One Love.”
-A few years later, Skip released his first single, “Lions,” and shortly after, he joined Katy Perry onstage at the Grammys in 2017 for a performance of “Chained to the Rhythm.”
+In 2017, Skip released his single “Lions,” and shortly after joined Katy Perry onstage at the Grammys for a performance of “Chained to the Rhythm.”
 Three years later, he’s finally ready to release his debut E.P. — “Higher Place.”
 The tight seven-track album is being released on Island/Tuff Gong Records, the Marley family recording label through Universal Music.

 Unsurprisingly, the album pulses with Rastafarian truisms and laid-back positivity: optimism in the face of conflict, pursuit of love, and a desire to reach an elevated state of togetherness.
 There’s also an earthly sensuality to the album, prominently displayed in his single “Slow Down” with R&B singer H.E.R. released last November.
 It was a hit, rising to the top spot on Billboard’s Adult R&B chart — the first time a Jamaican artist reached that milestone.